razie/gremlins/README.markdown

     def myp02 = v(c) (c ?
 P | c !
 Q)  // correct v(c) ( c(0) P | c<0> Q )
     myp02 run "1" == List("1-Q", "1-Q-P")

+If you don't know CSP, the process above will launch the two sub-processes P and Q in parallel.
+P will wait and be invoked for something coming out of the channel c while Q will run and put its result "1-Q" in that channel.

 Internal Scala DSL Structure
 ----------------------------

 Basic DSL contrast (scala vs text) in [WfBaseTest.scala](core/src/test/scala/razie/gremlins/WfBaseTest.scala)

-    def wif1 =
+    //this is scala code (internal DSL with content assist and all that) def wif1 =
     wif (_ == 1) {  // no good, really - condition not serializable
        wf.inc + wf.log ($0)